jimmy-academia/MOTO/trace/generated_docs/opto/trace/operators.md

 **Code Description**: The ceil function is designed to round up a given numeric value to the nearest integer.
 It imports the math module and utilizes the math.ceil() method to perform this operation.
 The function takes a single parameter, x, which can be any numeric type.
 When called, it returns the smallest integer that is greater than or equal to x.

 In the context of the project, the ceil function is called by the __ceil__ method of the Node class located in opto\trace\nodes.py.
 This indicates that the Node class leverages the ceil function to provide a ceiling operation on its instances.
-When __ceil__ is invoked on a Node object, it imports the ceil function from opto.trace.operators and applies it to the Node instance, effectively rounding up the value represented by the Node.
+When __ceil__ is invoked on a Node object, it imports the ceil function from myopto.trace.operators and applies it to the Node instance, effectively rounding up the value represented by the Node.

 **Note**: Ensure that the input parameter x is a numeric value; otherwise, the function will raise a TypeError.
 The function relies on the math module, so it must be available in the environment where the code is executed.